meil-brcas-org/soundscape_IR/README.md

 ## Future works
 - [ ] GPU accelaration

+## Citing this work

+If you find this package useful in your research, we would appreciate citations to:

+- Sun, Y-J, Yen, S-C, & Lin, T-H (2022). soundscape_IR: A source separation toolbox for exploring acoustic diversity in soundscapes.
+Methods in Ecology and Evolution, 00, 1– 9. https://doi.org/10.1111/2041-210X.13960

 ## Bugs report and suggestions
 If you encounter any bug or issue, please contact Dr. Tzu-Hao Lin via schonkopf@gmail.com.
 Suggestions are also appreciated!